alexbgg/Classification_images_plants/ROADMAP.md

 - 20 minutes of presentation
 - 10 minutes of questions from the jury members

-You have the possibility to make either :
+You can make either :
 - a Powerpoint presentation + Streamlit demo
 - the entire presentation with your Streamlit application